denten-books/plain-text/3-format.md

 of the brain, there is also nothing inherently paragraph-like or page-like in the arrangement of bits along the surface of the magnetic disk or the solid state drive.
 If we could peek inside the machine, we would see forms and structures particular to those media.
-The analysis of computational forms requires new formalisms and new critical vocabularies capable of drawing correspondences between disparate structures.
+The back of the traditional paragraph form faces the paper.
+Things get significantly more complicated when the same rectangular shape begins to mediate between the mind and the page on the one side of comprehension, and the page and the machine on the other.
+The analysis of computational forms requires new formalisms and new critical vocabularies capable of drawing correspondences between disparate systems of ordering and signification.
 We are at the moment presented with metaphors of paragraphs, pages, files, and folders.
 Screen representations of paragraphs, pages, files, and folders look like their counterparts on the page, yet they represent other structures in the head, and yet other structures on the disk.
 The metaphor thus mediates between mental image---information stored in the head---and inscription---information stored in the machine.
-The nature of the interface between these disparate symbolisms stems from the incompatibility between incommensurate systems.
+The nature of the interface between these disparate symbolisms stems from the incompatibility between incommensurate physicalities and modes of comprehension.
 Format specifications govern the transference of data structures from one medium into the other, at the point of contact between human, symbol, and machine.

 [^ln3-symbolisms]: I am combining the vocabulary of Wittgenstein from the previous chapter with Alexander Galloway's.
 See @galloway_interface_2012,